Andre Hall (actor)

 Andre Hall (born September 3, 1982) is an American actor and model.
 He is best known for his role as Keri Lewis in the Toni Braxton Bio-pic and as Danny Harris in the Tyler Perry sitcom Love Thy Neighbor.

 Early years

 Hall was born and raised in Indianapolis, Indiana, and moved to Los Angeles, California in 2008 to pursue his career dreams.
 He was a model for many campaign advertisements including UGGS Australia, Nike and Bose.
+To initiate his acting journey, he made appearances in several short films from 2011 to 2012.
+Additionally, he showcased his talent on stage, taking part in Shakespearean productions of Othello and A Midsummer Night's Dream.

 Career

 In 2013, Hall was announced as one of the cast members of Tyler Perry's new sitcom, Love Thy Neighbor.

 In 2015 Hall was cast in Toni Braxton: Unbreak My Heart and to be released in 2016 on Lifetime.